 Have a shorter shower on a cooler setting

 Energy is needed to filter, heat and pump in your home.
 The less water you use, the less energy is needed, which reduces your carbon footprint.
 Simply reducing your time in the shower by a minute can make a big difference.
-Lowering the temperature of your shower also means you are using less energy.
+Limiting your showers to 4 minutes will save you £40 a year.
+Lowering the temperature of your shower also means you are using less energy and could lower you bill and carbon footprint further.

 Leave a Reply